-Exercise 1.2 Generate 3 new objects for each of the classes 'apple' and 'pear' and add them to the dataset a.
-Check if the class sizes change accordingly.

-Exercise 1.3 Add a new, 6^{th} feature to the dataset a.
+- Exercise 1.2 Generate 3 new objects for each of the classes 'apple' and 'pear' and add them to the dataset a.
+Check if the class sizes change accordingly. - Exercise 1.3 Add a new, 6^{th} (random) feature to the dataset a.

 Another way to inspect a dataset is to make a scatterplot of the objects in the dataset.
 For this the function scatterd is supplied.
 This plots each object in a dataset in a 2D graph, using a coloured marker when class labels are supplied.
 When more than two features are present in the dataset, only the first two are used.
-For obtaining a scatterplot of two other features they have to be explicitly extracted first, e.g. a1 = a(:, [2 5]);.
+To obtain a scatterplot of two other features they have to be explicitly extracted first, e.g. a1 = a(:,[2 5]);.
 With an extra option 'legend' one can add a legend to the figure, showing which markers indicate which classes.
+Unfortunately this option does not work with some versions of Matlab (at least on Windows computers).

 - Exercise 1.4 Use scatterd to make a scatterplot of the features 2 and 5 of dataset a.
 Try using the 'legend' option. - Exercise 1.5 Next, use scatterdui to make a scatterplot of a and use its buttons to select features (note that 'legend' is not a valid option here). - Exercise 1.6 It is also possible to create 3D scatterplots.
-Make a 3-dimensional scatterplot by scatterd(a,3) and try to rotate it by the mouse after pressing the Rotate 3D toolbar button. - Exercise 1.7 Use one of the procedures described in the PRTOOLS summary (section B) to create an artificial dataset of 100 objects.
+Make a 3-dimensional scatterplot by scatterd(a,3) and try to rotate it by the mouse after pressing the Rotate 3D toolbar button. - Exercise 1.7 Use one of the procedures described in the PRTools summary (Appendix B.1.1) to create an artificial dataset of 100 objects.
 Make a scatterplot.
 Repeat this a few times.